I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 Wanna know how to make people thirsty for success?

-If you’re in a binary compensation plan, they also see people and volume accumulate underneath them, which is the single best thing you can do to make them thirsty… to make them want it.
+In a binary compensation plan, they see people and volume accumulate underneath them, which is the single best thing you can do to make them thirsty…

 Mistake #6: Focusing On Attrition

-It won’t be long before you join the crowd.
+If you do, it won’t be long before you quit too.

 Then, when they make no money, they whine and complain that it doesn’t work.